What is the difference between saving and investing?

 The market value of securities will fluctuate, sometimes rapidly or unpredictably.
 The value of a security could be due to general market conditions such as real or perceived adverse economic conditions, changes in the general outlook for corporate earnings, changes in interest or currency rates or adverse investor sentiment generally.
 They may also be affected by the performance of specific industries or sectors, such as changes in production costs and competitive conditions within an industry.

-Take real estate investing, for example, you recently bought an apartment at its market value of $100K.
-After your purchase, the government announced plans to replace the existing neighborhood mall with a manufacturing factory, which is likely to release large carbon emissions, thereby reducing the quality of living.
+Take real estate investing for example, you recently bought an apartment at its market value of $100K.
+After your purchase, the government announced plans to replace the existing neighbourhood mall with a manufacturing factory, which is likely to release large carbon omissions, thereby reducing the quality of living.
 As a result, the market value of your apartment is now appraised downwards to $85K, causing you a capital loss of $15K.
 However, you will not be making a real loss until you sell the apartment at $85K.

 2) Interest Rate risk